raspibolt/raspibolt/thundroid/thundroid_pt2.md

 ### Copy mainnet blockchain using SCP

 We are using "Secure Copy" (SCP), so [download and install WinSCP](https://winscp.net), a free open-source program.
 There are other SCP programs available for Mac or Linux that work similarly.
+Do not use `rsync` as this can lead to issues later on.

 * With WinSCP, you can now connect to your Pi with the user "bitcoin".
 Both protocols SCP and SFTP work, in my experience SCP is a bit faster.
    ![WinSCP connection settings](images/50_WinSCP.png)